Bwright-pvcc/WordleSolverProject/README.md

-# WordleSolverProject
+# WordleSolverProject (By: Greg and Ben)

 #### Problem:
 Solving the Wordle takes time and mental energy.

 #### Goal:
-Create a program that solves the daily Wordle.
+Create a program that solves the daily Wordle (and looks good doing it)

 #### Process:
 Feed the program Wordle letters and it will show a list of possible answers remaining